Head of Department: Mrs Ellie Llewellyn

 The planned curriculum of Learning for Life at Downe House helps our girls understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.

-Learning for Life is delivered to all girls at Downe House from Remove (Year 7) to Upper Fifth (Year 11).
-It involves one 40-minute lesson per week and is facilitated by dedicated teaching staff and augmented with both internal and external specialists.
+Learning for Life is delivered to all girls at Downe House from Remove (Year 7) to Upper Sixth (Year 13).
+It involves one 35-minute lesson per week and is facilitated by dedicated teaching staff and augmented with both internal and external specialists.
+The programme is continually reviewed to ensure it is age appropriate, relevant and topical.

 Fundamental to Learning for Life is the need to discuss sensitive, controversial and challenging social and moral issues, and to make sense of them in the context of the girls’ own life experiences now and in the future.
-We aim to provide an environment that creates a climate of trust, cooperation and support where the girls can share their feelings, explore their values and attitudes, express their opinions safely and consider those of others without attracting negative feedback.
+We aim to provide an environment that creates a climate of trust, cooperation and support where the girls can share their feelings, explore their values and attitudes, express their opinions safely and consider those of others.

 The three main strands to the programme are:

-Health and Wellbeing: settling into boarding, friends and friendships, body image, self-esteem, online safety, nutrition, mental health issues, risk management and coping with changes (including grief and loss).
+– Health and Wellbeing: settling into boarding, friends and friendships, body image, self-esteem, online safety, nutrition, mental health management, risk management and coping with changes (including grief and loss), the CEM Wellbeing Check.

-Living in the Wider World: enterprise, employability and economic welllbeing (including financial literacy and eco-sustainability).
+– Living in the Wider World: enterprise, employability and economic wellbeing (including financial literacy and eco-sustainability).

 Learning for Life is a non-graded subject and often involves interactive resource material, group tasks as well as debate and discussion.
 The girls respond positively to the relaxed, discursive nature of the lessons and generally participate with enthusiasm and thoughtful comment.